sbdchd/time-to-deploy/README.md

    vars according to the `.env-example` file located in this repo.
 Use the previous OAuth Acess Token that starts with `xoxp-` as the `TTD_SLACK_API_TOKEN`.
-For the `TTD_SLACK_CHANNEL_ID` you'll want to get the channel ID from the slack URL.
+For the `TTD_SLACK_CHANNEL_ID` you'll want to get the channel ID from the Slack URL.
 Don't forget to save your changes.

 8. Now we need to update our function with the actual code.
 Run `s/build` and `s/deploy`.
 If you didn't name your lambda function `time-to-deploy`, be